 Gnocchi alla Romana

 These tender gnocchi are prepared in the Roman style using semolina flour plus milk, butter, egg yolks and Parmigiano-Reggiano cheese.
 The dough is cut into disks, then layered in a pan and baked in the oven.
-Roman-style meatballs are the perfect accompaniment (see related recipe at left).
+Meatballs are the perfect accompaniment.

 - 5 1/2 cups milk

 - 2 cups semolina

 - 1 1/4 cups grated Parmigiano-Reggiano cheese

 - 2 egg yolks